groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 independent and the gateways for both machines must be a valid IP address on the same LAN

-Both machines must know the interconnexion network configuration of both machines and so this step must be carried out on both machines and be __identical__.
+Both machines must know the interconnection network configuration of both machines and so this step must be carried out on both machines and be __identical__.
 If the configuration is incorrect, the lower machine will be unable to contact the upper machine and one or both machines must be